bongbang/analytics/about.md

 permalink: /about/
 ---

-This is a repository for Tom Vamvanij's analytics project, and perhaps other stuff on occasion.
+Tom Vamvanij's analytics projects, and perhaps other stuff in between.

 My email and github link are in the footer.